-Expected average gross leverage 1,000% (may fluctuate significantly).
+Expected average gross leverage 800% (may fluctuate significantly but is not expected to be higher than 1000%)

 Suitability The sub-fund is available for sale with or without advice to professional and retail investors across all distribution channels.

 Designed for Investors who understand the risks of the sub-fund and plan to invest for at least 5 years.